Table of Contents Hide

 What braces colors make your teeth look yellow?

 Yellow and white are two colors that make your teeth appear discolored.
 While white and off-white color options can intensify the yellow-toned teeth, lighter colors like pale yellow, brown, or beige make your teeth yellower and give an image of yellow-looking teeth even from a distance.

 Color braces for children and teens

 You can also make clear that children will need to wear retainers after their braces for some time.
-This is to get the aligned teeth stay fixed in their places.
+This is to get the aligned teeth to stay fixed in their places.

-Websites like paintyoursmile can help you or your child get an idea how color braces will look like.
+Websites like paintyoursmile can help you or your child get an idea of how color braces will look like.

 What are the most popular colors for braces?